Canada jay: Description

 The Canada jay is a relatively large songbird, though smaller than other jays.
 A typical adult Canada jay is between 25 and 33 cm long.
 Its wingspan is around 45 cm.
 It weighs about 65 to 70 g.
 Adults have medium grey back feathers with a lighter grey underside.
 Its head is mostly white with a dark grey or black nape and hood, with a short black beak and dark eyes.
 The long tail is medium grey with lighter tips.
 The legs and feet are black.
 The plumage is thick, providing insulation in the bird's cold native habitat.
 Like most corvids, Canada jays are not sexually dimorphic, but males are slightly larger than females.
 Juveniles are initially coloured very dark grey all over, gaining adult plumage after a first moult in July or August.
 The average lifespan of territory-owning Canada jays is eight years; the oldest known Canada jay banded and recaptured in the wild was at least 17 years old.

 A variety of vocalizations are used and, like other corvids, Canada jays may mimic other bird species, especially predators.
+A survey of Canada Jay recordings found that they can mimic the vocalizations of at least 40 species of birds, as well those of red squirrels and domestic cats.
 Calls include a whistled quee-oo, and various clicks and chuckles.
 When predators are spotted, the bird announces a series of harsh clicks to signal a threat on the ground, or a series of repeated whistles to indicate a predator in the air.